manishamanchana/sql-learning/02-intermediate/01_filtering_data/filtering_data.md

 ---

- These comparisons are powerful tools to build flexible filtering and conditional logic in your SQL queries.
+ These comparisons are powerful tools to build flexible filtering and conditional logic in the SQL queries.

+= operator : checks if two values are equal